-Pursuant to federal securities laws, any proposal by a stockholder proposed to be included in our Proxy Statement for the 2025 Annual Meeting of Stockholders ("2025 Annual Meeting") must be received at our principal executive office at 9811 Katy Freeway, Suite 1200, Houston, TX 77024, no later than November [•], 2024.
+Pursuant to federal securities laws, any proposal by a stockholder proposed to be included in our Proxy Statement for the 2025 Annual Meeting of Stockholders ("2025 Annual Meeting") must be received at our principal executive office at 9811 Katy Freeway, Suite 1200, Houston, TX 77024, no later than November 27, 2024.
 Proposals should be sent to the attention of our Corporate Secretary at our principal executive office.
-Pursuant to our Bylaws, in order for a stockholder's nominee for election as a director or any other business to be properly brought before the 2025 Annual Meeting, the stockholder must give written notice of such stockholder's intent to bring a matter before the 2025 Annual Meeting no earlier than November [•], 2024.
-If the 2025 Annual Meeting is called for a date that is not within 60 days of the anniversary of the 2024 Annual Meeting, written notice of such stockholder's intent to bring a matter before the 2025 Annual Meeting that not a 2025 Annual Meeting written notice of such stockholder's intent to bring a matter before the 2025 Annual Meeting no earlier than November [•], 2024.
+Pursuant to our Bylaws, in order for a stockholder's nominee for election as a director or any other business to be properly brought before the 2025 Annual Meeting, the stockholder must give written notice of such stockholder's intent to bring a matter before the 2025 Annual Meeting no earlier than November 27, 2024, and no later than December 27, 2024.
 If the 2025 Annual Meeting is called for a date that is not within 60 days of the anniversary of the 2024 Annual Meeting, written notice of such stockholder's intent to bring a matter before the 2025 Annual Meeting must be received not earlier than 120 days prior to such 2025 Annual Meeting date and not later than the close of business on the later of the 90th day prior to such 2025 Annual Meeting date or the 10th day following the date on which the first public disclosure of the date of the 2025 Annual Meeting is made.
 Each such notice should be sent to the attention of our Corporate Secretary at our principal executive office, and must set forth certain information with respect to the stockholder who intends to bring such matter before the meeting and the business desired to be conducted, as set forth in greater detail in our Bylaws.

-In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March [•], 2025.
+In addition to satisfying the foregoing requirements under our Bylaws, to comply with the universal proxy rules, stockholders who intend to solicit proxies in support of director nominees other than the Company's nominees must provide notice that sets forth the information required by Rule 14a-19 under the Exchange Act no later than March 10, 2025.